dipsankha001/Cost-sensitive-Learning-for-ML-models/README.md

 There are multiple approaches to solve this issue.
 In this project I will focus only on cost sensitive traning part
 ![image](https://github.com/user-attachments/assets/6106f97d-2c84-4a5d-b82d-3cfca3aea071)

 6. Cost-sensitive learning is a subfield of machine learning that takes the costs of prediction errors (and potentially other costs) into account when training a machine learning model.
-It is a field of study that is closely related to the field of imbalanced learning that is concerned with classification on datasets with a skewed class distribution.
-As such, many conceptualizations and techniques developed and used for cost-sensitive learning can be adopted for imbalanced classification problemsThe cost function used in logistic regression is designed to adjust for incorrect predictions.
-Linear Regression predicts output for  agiven input  but the cost function is used to measure how far the predicted values are from the actual values.T
+It is a field of study that is closely related to the field of imbalanced learning that is concerned with classification on datasets with a skewed class distribution.The cost function used in logistic regression is designed to adjust for incorrect predictions.
+Linear Regression predicts output for  agiven input  but the cost function is used to measure how far the predicted values are from the actual values.
 7. The cost of a misclassification error is conditional on the circumstances.Cost depends on the nature of the case / observation

 8. But how do you calculate that cost ? there are two approaches to that
 ![image](https://github.com/user-attachments/assets/7a80392d-b40f-40e3-9b4c-ae5f6c2b0f5c)